A collection of essays & photos by William A. Young, linking travel, Celtic mythology, and some associated odds-and-ends

 By the side of the road, on the route out of the valley overlooking the loch, there sits a stone.
 It is unusual in shape; a bulbous, abstract base from which arises a long neck, surmounted by a head.
 It resembles almost perfectly the stone idols that sit in the darkness of the Tigh nam Bodach.
 In the house there are seven stones, where once there were twelve.
 Looking at this stone, standing sentinel over the path, it is perhaps possible to guess what happened to one of them.
 It’s presence here is too perfect, its positioning too neat to feel like coincidence.
 We nodded to it in passing, then made our way on; leaving it behind at the edge of that wild old world; the lonely idol of a forgotten god, contemplating the other world that lies behind the mirror.

 This is the last; the only one.
 There are no other structures housing statues of the old gods that are still honoured anywhere in the Celtic world.
-Whether you believe in such things on any level or not, the Tigh nam Bodach still represents the last survival of a vital piece of our own ancient heritage.
+Whether you believe in such things or not, the Tigh nam Bodach still represents the last survival of a vital piece of our own ancient heritage.
 It is a window into the primordial past of our peoples, into the minds of our ancestors and the wellsprings of our culture.
 It must be preserved.
-It is not impossible that the plans to develop Glen Cailliche will be resurrected in the future; if this should be so, it is imperative that as many people as possible should raise their voices to prevent it from happening.
-In my own opinion, the best solution would be to take the Auch estate into public ownership, ensuring that the valley may survive as a monument to the past; a shrine to the wild and the spirits that watch over it.
+It is not impossible that the plans to develop Glen Cailliche will be resurrected in the future; it is currently not classed as a scheduled monument, and the planning framework for the region merely commits the landowner to undertake development work “sensitively”.
+Examples are rife in Scotland of development riding rough-shod over such regulation, so such limited safeguards are best treated with suspicion.
+If a threat to develop the glen should arise, it is imperative that as many people as possible should raise their voices to prevent it from happening.
+In my own opinion, the best solution would be to take the Auch estate into public ownership and see it devoted to a project of rewilding.
+There could be few fitter places in which to construct a sanctuary to the spirit of the Scottish wilderness than this.

 It was remoteness and secrecy that preserved the Tigh nam Bodach for all these years.
 Remoteness and secrecy are now, however, no longer sufficient shelter.
 The tide of civilisation is creeping higher and higher up the mountains, and their wall is not high enough to keep it out forever.
-Spread the message; of its purpose, its importance, and the threats that may face it.
-It is time for the secret of Glen Cailliche to be shared, and the memory of the Cailleach to be re-awoken; for this most ancient of deities to be accorded her proper place at the heart of our heritage, and a sanctuary for her memory established.
+Should it be the case that that tide should threaten to wash the stones away, please remember what you have read here, and raise your voice in objection.
 If this post helps a little in securing that end, then the fortune we experienced in the course of our journey will have been paid for in full.
-This was our part of the story; when the time comes, if you can, please take the chance to play yours too.

 One candle burns in the winter night.
 Don’t let it flicker out, not just yet.